leolwin999/leolwin-site/src/pages/about.md

 ## Education

 I finished high school in 2020, but due to political issues in my country and financial challenges in my family, I couldn’t continue to university.
-Still, I haven’t given up — I’m learning everything I can on my own and might pursue college later when the time (and world) is right. 🎓💪
+Still, I’m learning everything I can on my own and might pursue college later when the time (and world) is right. 🎓💪

 ## Languages

 - Mandarin Chinese (HSK 5)
-- English (B2)
+- English

 ## Projects